esferatec/ec-luart-geometrymanager/docs/rowlayout/README.md

 Parameter | Type | Description
 ---|---|---
 child | widget | Sets the child widget. alignment | number | Sets the vertical alignment of the child widget when it is placed within the layout.
 The alignment can be defined using the ALIGNMENT constant.
-The default alignment ist left.
+The default alignment ist top.

 ## Constant - ALIGNMENT

 Field | Value | Description |
 ---|:---:|---
-Left | 1 | Child widget ist placed on the left.
+Top | 1 | Child widget ist placed on the top.
-Right | 2 | Child widget is placed on the right.
+Bottom | 2 | Child widget is placed on the bottom.
 Center | 3 | Child widget is placed in the center.

 ## Method - APPLY